-I cannot promise sunshine (who can) but here is a pattern that appears in the daylight of my today.
+I cannot promise sunshine (who can) but here is a pattern that appears in the daylight of today.

 Hole Ousia found new direction after Alexander McCall Smith recommended “A Pattern Landscape”

 This post is based on the recent considerations (27th January 2015) by the Petitions Committee on my petition for a “Sunshine Act”